anoma/juvix-docs/docs/tutorials/learn.md

 !!! tip

-    The type signature should look like this:
+    The type of your function should be:

     ```juvix
         not : Bool -> Bool;